Solar panels are made to last, but solar panel recycling is still an important topic.

 As is normal for most things related to environmental well-being, European regulators are leading they way, and have developed a set of standards for recycling solar panels, requiring manufacturers to take back their panels at the end of their lives at no charge to the owners, and send them to a recycling facility where the components are broken down, sorted, and re-sold to make new solar panels and other products.

-Here’s a look at the current state of solar panel recycling, via our friends at GreenMatch:
+Here’s a look at the current state of solar panel recycling, and a little about the future:

-Following the EU regulations, Some solar companies across the world, including First Solar and SolarWorld, have already begun their own reclamation programs in order to streamline the process as waste increases into the future.
+Following the EU regulations, some solar companies across the world, including First Solar and SolarWorld, began their own reclamation programs in order to streamline the process as waste increases into the future.

 First Solar has its own proprietary process for reclaiming its cadmium telluride (CdTe) thin film solar panels, which results in 95% of the semiconductor material and 90% of the glass available for reuse, either in new solar panels or other products.
 The company makes the recycling service available to its customers as part of its sales and service process.
 Recycling costs extra, unfortunately.